-In spite of coming with so many different parts, the Breville machine is easy to store away.
-It comes from the store inside a storage box, where you can fit the machine and all the blades and discs it comes with.
+In spite of coming with so many different parts, the Breville Sous Chef machine is easy to store away.
+It doesn't take up much storage space and you can fit all the accessories in the work bowl.

 On top of all that, the S-shaped disc can handle more kinds of food and can help you prepare them up to your standards.
 Using it means you can choose to chop, mince, or purée foods.

-Another key feature is the fact that the bowl has a whopping capacity for 16 cups worth of food.
-In addition to that, there’s also a built-in timer you can program so that the processor turns off once the timer rings.
+Another key feature is the fact that the work bowl has a whopping capacity for 16 cups worth of food.
+In addition to that, there’s also a built-in timer on the Breville Sous Chef processor you can program so that the processor turns off once the timer rings.

-Lastly, the feeding chute is super wide, allowing you to drop larger ingredients into the bowl, which in turn cuts down prepping time.
+Lastly, the feed tube is super wide, allowing you to drop larger ingredients into the work bowl, which in turn cuts down prepping time.